 This 18-acre waterfront museum, which is dedicated to furthering the understanding of the maritime heritage of the Chesapeake Bay area, features 10 exhibit buildings, a historic lighthouse, and a working boatyard.
 Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating site.

-This 18th Century port pleasingly preserves its Colonial American charm.
+This 18th-century port pleasingly preserves its Colonial American charm.
 With city streets boasting thousands of historic buildings in several different architectural styles, Annapolis is often called a "museum without walls."

-Trolley Tour of Annapolis
+Annapolis Trolley Tour

-Annapolis, the state capital of Maryland, was founded in 1649, served briefly as the nation's capital in 1783, and boasts more 18th Century brick buildings than any other city in the country.
-Your one-hour trolley tour travels through the charming historic streets of the 1690s, while your guide introduces you to 350 years of Annapolis' living history, architecture and folklore.
+Annapolis, the state capital of Maryland, was founded in 1649, served briefly as the nation's capital in 1783, and boasts more 18th-century brick buildings than any other city in the country.
+Your one-hour trolley tour travels through the charming historic streets of the 1690s, while your guide introduces you to 350 years of Annapolis' living history, architecture, and folklore.
 Along the way, you will see and hear about three homes of the signers of the Declaration of Independence.

-Naval Academy Tour
+U.S. Naval Academy Tour

 Founded in 1845 by the Secretary of the Navy, the U.S. Naval Academy is located in the heart of historic Annapolis.
 You can experience "life on the yard," as you tour the academy's grounds with our expert guide.
 During this walking tour, catch the noon meal formation or take in breathtaking views of the campus.
 Passengers will need a Photo ID in order to take this tour.